hallowauth/hallow/README.md

 (like the username of the person assuming the role, or the `i-*` instance ID), but is not significant, or any assertion of identity.
 As a result, session names are removed from `assumed-role` ARNs.

+## Deploying Hallow

+The easiest way to deploy Hallow is with the Terraform module provided in the `terraform/` directory.
+It will deploy all the AWS resources required for Hallow to work.
+Note that you will need to build `hallow` and create a `hallow.zip` and place it in S3.

 ## What do I need to do to my system to trust Hallow?